EPCCed/ATI-ResComp-Service-docs/intel/introduction.rst

 Note: if you are a research administrator or researcher developer wanting to access virtual machines both in the build arena and Secure Safe Haven then you will need all 4 accounts.

-You can request user accounts for each of these using your account on the `ATI SAFE <https://safe.epcc.ed.ac.uk/ati>`_.
+You can request user accounts for each of these using your account on the Turing's `SAFE <https://safe.epcc.ed.ac.uk/ati>`_.

-Instructions on getting an account for the ATI SAFE and using a *Project Code* to request access to the ATI's research computing resources are in the :doc:`../safe-guide/safe-guide-users` section of this User Guide.
+Instructions on getting an account for the Turing's SAFE and using a *Project Code* to request access to the Turing's research computing resources, including Atiras, are in the :doc:`../safe-guide/safe-guide-users` section of this User Guide.

-This *Project Code* entry can be obtained by contacting the ATI's Research Computing Service Manager via an email to research-computing-support@turing.ac.uk.
+This *Project Code* entry can be obtained by contacting the Turing's Research Computing Service Manager via an email to research-computing-support@turing.ac.uk.

-If your request for access is successful, you will receive emails from the `ATI SAFE <https://safe.epcc.ed.ac.uk/ati>`_ with the information for your user accounts for the Atiras portal, the Secure Safe Haven and the build arena.
+If your request for access is successful, you will receive emails from the Turing's `SAFE <https://safe.epcc.ed.ac.uk/ati>`_ with the information for your user accounts for the Atiras portal, the Secure Safe Haven and the build arena.

 Access is via the `Atiras portal <https://secure.epcc.ed.ac.uk/ati/>`_

 Early Access Service
 --------------------

-When Atiras is initially made available to the ATI's researchers it will be run as an Early Access service.
-This purpose of this Early Access service will be to establish how best to later configure the service to meet the ATI's researchers' needs.
-The Early Access service will therefore be replaced at a later to be specified date.
+Atiras is currently being run for the Turing's researchers as an Early Access Service.
+The purpose of this Early Access Service is to establish how best to later configure the service to meet the needs of the Turing's researchers.
+The Early Access Service will be replaced at a Future date.

-This section explains how the Early Access service on Atiras operates.
+This section explains how Atiras's Early Access Service operates:

-#.
-There will be one ATI SAFE *Project Code* for the Early Access Service.
+- There is one SAFE *Project Code* for the Early Access Service.
-#.
-This *Project Code* can be obtained by contacting the ATI Research Computing Service Manager via an email to research-computing-support@turing.ac.uk.
+- This *Project Code* can be obtained by contacting the Turing's Research Computing Service Manager via an email to research-computing-support@turing.ac.uk.
-#.
-During the Early Access Service there are no limitations on user disk quotas.
+- There are no limitations on user disk quotas.
-#.
-There is no batch queuing software on the system.
+- There is no batch queuing software provided.
 A job will only execute if there are resources available.
 If sufficient resources are not available then the user will have to try and submit later.
-#.
-During the Early Access Service there is no procedure in place for resolving disagreements on resource usage and allocations.
+- There is no procedure in place for resolving disagreements on resource usage and allocations.
-#.
-There is NO backup on any of the filesystems users have access to.
+- There is **no** backup on any of the 3 filesystems users have access to.
-#.
-There is NO disaster recovery.
+- There is **no** disaster recovery.